mathiasvr/matroska-subtitles/README.md

 let subtitleStream = new SubtitleStream()

 subtitleStream.once('tracks', (tracks) => {
-  // seek to different stream offset
+  // close the old subtitle stream and open a new at a different stream offset subtitleStream = new SubtitleStream(subtitleStream) })
-})
 ```